Gray-shanked douc

 The grey-shanked douc langur (Pygathrix cinerea) is a douc species native to the Vietnamese provinces of Quảng Nam, Quảng Ngãi, Bình Định, Kon Tum, and Gia Lai.
 The total population was estimated at 550 to 700 individuals in 2004.
 In 2016, Dr. Benjamin Rawson, Country Director of Fauna & Flora International's Vietnam Programme, announced a discovery of an additional population including more than 500 individuals found in Central Vietnam, bringing the total population up to approximately 1000 individuals.

 Taxonomy

 P. cinerea was originally described as a subspecies of P. nemaeus in 1997, but later elevated to species status due to morphological differences.
 Other research has shown significant genetic differences as well.
 This species does sometimes hybridize with P. nemaeus.

 Physical description

 Grey-shanked doucs are very similar in appearance to P. nemaeus.
 They are light grey with a pale underside.
-Their feet and hand are black and their shins are a dark grey.
+Their feet and hand are black and their shins are dark grey.
 The face is brownish orange on top with a white chin.
 The throat is white and lined on the bottom with an orange-brown collar.
 Males are slightly larger than females, averaging 10.9 kg.
 Females average about 8.2 kg.